 My story, or rather, the part that I’m personally involved in, is boringly common.
 I knew a guy.
 His dad had some Harbeth speakers.
 When he grew up, he himself bought Harbeth speakers.
 I asked him if he plans to get Harbeth speakers for his daughter.
 To continue the lineage.
 Because of the turtles.
 He thinks that’s funny.
 But he did loan me his pair of little baby HL-P3.
 Figured they’d be perfect for desktop use.
 He was right.
 They are.

 I was introduced to the larger Harbeth speakers while pretending to be an audio journalist.
-Which is about where Vinnie Rossi and Fidelis AV come in.
+This is about where Vinnie Rossi and Fidelis AV come in.
 Between the two of them, I fell in love with the 30.1, fell again with the Harbeth Super HL5 Plus (here), and yet again with the 40.2.
 At this point, I suppose it’s fair to say that “I’m a Harbeth fan”, but I haven’t actually spent any considerable time with any particular current-spec Harbeth speaker.
 I was lacking.

 I think Walter Swanbon of Fidelis must have taken a little pity on me and all those stars swimming around in my eyes.
 Which is how I ended up with some Harbeth Super HL5 Plus speakers to play with.